 - 1/2 cup walnuts , crumbled

 - 1/2 cup carrot juice

-- 1 cup sugar for coating cooked cookies
+- 1/2 cup sugar (for coating peach cookies)

-4) Place all 12 balls of cookie dough on a greased baking sheet.
-Bake for 15-20 minutes.
-Don’t bake for longer than 20 minutes to avoid hardening the cookies.
+Place all 24 balls of cookie dough on a greased baking sheet.
+Bake for about 12-15 minutes until the cookies turn golden brown. (see photos above)

-5) Cool cookies (baked halves of “peaches”) for about 20-30 minutes.
+Cool cookies (baked halves of “peaches”) for about 20-30 minutes.
 Then, using a spoon, and while cookies are still warm, create as large of an indentation (hole) inside the flat side of each “cookie” as you can.
-Refer to photos that follow below.
+Refer to photos above this recipe box (scroll up).

-2) Fill the indentation of each cookie half with dulce de leche and add whole pieces of walnuts inside each indentation.
-Make sure dulce de leche has been cooled in the refrigerator for at least 5 hours before using it, otherwise it will be runny.
+Fill the indentation of each cookie half with dulce de leche and add a piece of walnut inside each indentation.
 Brush the flat side of the cookies with more dulce de leche.
 Then, bring 2 parts of pastry to glue together with Dulce de Leche and sandwich them together to create peach-shaped sandwich cookie.